Shreyashchavare/Sunbeam-Chatbot-project/README.md

 - 🔐 **Authentication & Personalization**
   User login, role-based access, and personalized responses based on user history.

+---

 ## 🏫 Institution

 **Sunbeam Institute of Information Technology**

+---

+## 🏢 Permission & Attribution

+This project was developed **with permission and guidance from Sunbeam Institute of Information Technology and Sunbeam Infotech Pvt.
+Ltd.** as part of an academic and internship initiative.

+- All website content, branding, and institutional information used in this project belong to **Sunbeam Institute of Information Technology** and **Sunbeam Infotech Pvt.
+Ltd.**
+- This project is intended strictly for **educational and demonstration purposes**
+- No official productization, commercial deployment, or endorsement is implied unless explicitly authorized by Sunbeam

+---

+## 📘 Documentation Ownership

+This README and related project documentation are maintained by
+**Shreyash S. Chavare**, on behalf of the project team.

+---

 ## 📜 License

 This project is licensed under the **MIT License**.
 See the [LICENSE](LICENSE) file for more details.